JustAn0therDev/black-marlin/README.md

 # Black Marlin: An in-memory database based on Redis with a REST API interface for easy development and integration.
 **Black Marlin** is an in-memory database for fast reading, writing and deleting cached data.
-Made using C++.
-Light, fast and easy to use.
+Light, fast and easy to use with no need for third-party libraries.

 ## Why does it have a REST API interface?